DrosophilaGenomeEvolution/TrEMOLO/modules/2-MODULE_TE_BLAST/README.md

 These labels remain hypotheses.
 A composite or nested biological allele should only be promoted after read/assembly evidence confirms linkage and breakpoints.

 The report is a self-contained Quarto HTML file.
+Its primary view is a scrollable structure landscape: every insertion sequence remains available, while coordinate-scaled TE components, orientations, consensus coverage and identity are visible directly on each card.
+Multi-component and alternative-rich structures appear first by default without hiding the other sequences.
+Chromosome, TE family, classification, final-call, component-count and free-text filters can narrow the landscape.
+Each card exposes normalized matches and raw BLAST HSPs on demand, including rejection reasons.

 The historical Node server, global repository symlink, 500 MB monolithic JSON and CDN dependencies are no longer used.
 The refactored Singularity definition includes Quarto; with an older image, run the wrapper from a host installation of Quarto instead.